-'''

 .PARAM x='y+3'

-'''

-Algebra in elements:
+• Algebra in elements:

-'''

 R1 1 0 r='ABS(v(1)/i(m1))+10'

-'''

-In addition to using quotations, you must define the expression inside the $PAR(\)$ statement for output.
-The continuation character for quoted parameter strings, in IBIS-ISS, is a double backslash (\\).
-(Outside of quoted strings, the single backslash (\\) is the continuation character.)
+In addition to using quotations, the expression inside the PAR () statement must be defined to enable output.
+The continuation character for quoted parameter strings, in IBIS-ISS, is a double backslash ($\backslash \rangle$).
+(Outside of quoted strings, the single backslash (\backslash) is the continuation character.)